file9.ai

 Government

-Christmas Island is a non-self-governing overseas territory of Australia, administered by the Department of Infrastructure, Transport, Cities & Regional Development.
-The island's governance is under Australian law, with the Administrator appointed by Australia's Governor-General.
-The territory has a unicameral legislative body known as the Christmas Island Shire Council.
+Christmas Island is governed as a non-self-governing territory of Australia, administered from Canberra.
+The legal framework operates under Australian law, with the Governor-General of Australia overseeing local governance.
+The territory has a unicameral legislative body known as the Christmas Island Shire Council, which consists of directly elected independent members.

 Military and Security